 While your money is invested A maximum of 15% tax is applied to the investment earnings of your super.
 Capital gains on some assets within a super fund that are held for at least 12 months are taxed at an effective rate of up to 10%.
 This tax is deducted before we declare investment returns (that is, crediting rates are net of tax).
-When you withdraw money from super - over 60 All lump sum and income benefits received by you on or after age 60 are tax-free ^(iv) .
-Lump sum tax rates for under age 60s If you are under age 60, withdraw your mor ney and: don't transfer that money directly to another super fund, then generally you are subject to lump sum tax based on the components of your withdrawal benefit.
-(See table below). do transfer this money directly to another super fund, an account-based pension, u with an income stream, then you will not advantages, the law restricts when you can Component Tax treatment Tax-free Completely tax free Taxable component - Taxed element ^(iv) Under age 55 (ii) Maximum = 20% (iii) Aged 55(ii) to 59 First \$235,000 ^(v) = 0% Maximum tax on amounts in excess of \$235,000 ^(v) = 15% (iii) Age 60 or over Completely tax-free This list is not exhaustive.
-For more details, contact your financial adv riser or Resolution Life.
-Super lump sum - less than \$200 If you withdraw your entire super as a lump the following criteria are met: sum you will receive it tax-free provided you are a lost member who is found and the entire amount of your benefit is less than \$200 and results in a closure of your account, or you have terminated employment with y of your preserved benefit at the time of your GSA employer and the entire amount termination is less than \$200.
-Note: Super funds are required to transfer certain lost accounts (i.e. less than \$200 or accounts that have been inactive for a period of 5 y insufficient records to ever identify the owner of the account) to the A attempt to consolidate these amounts with your most-recent, active, so Former holders of these accounts will still be able to reclaim their most any time subject to conditions. inactive for a period of 5 years and have er of the account) to the ATO which will your most-recent, active, super account.
-Lump sum Death benefits Generally, lump sum death benefits are tax dependant under tax law.
-See the definition beneficiary' section in this fact sheet.
-Dependants can also choose to roll over death benefit entitlements to a super fund of their choice. benefits paid to a non-dependant under tax nt") plus Medicare levy and 30% tax (on the Non-dependants of defence and police force personnel killed in the line of duty are treated as "tax dependants".
+When you withdraw money from super - over 60 All lump sum and income benefits received d by you on or after age 60 are tax-free ^(iv) .
+Lump sum tax rates for under age 60s If you are under age 60, withdraw your mo ney and: (See table below.) other super fund, then generally you are components of your withdrawal benefit. her super fund, an account-based pension, ou with an income stream, then you will not remember, because super enjoys tax a access your super (see "How to transa dvantages, the law restricts when you can ct" section in this fact sheet).
+Component Tax treatment Tax-free Completely tax free Taxable component - Taxed element ^(iv) Under age 55 (ii) Maximum = 20% (iii) Aged 55 (ii) to 59 First \$245,000 ^(v) = 0% Maximum tax on amounts in excess of \$245,000 ^(v) = 15% (iii) Age 60 or over Completely tax-free This list is not exhaustive.
+For more details, contact your financial ad viser or Resolution Life.
+Super lump sum - less than \$200 If you withdraw your entire super balance a provided the following criteria are met: as a lump sum you will receive it tax-free you are a lost member who is found ar than \$200 and results in a closure of you nd the entire amount of your benefit is less our account, or you have terminated employment with of your preserved benefit at the time of your GSA employer and the entire amount termination is less than \$200.
+Note: Super funds are required to transfer certain lost accounts (i.e. accounts with less than \$200 or accounts that have been inactive for a period of 5 years and have insufficient records to ever identify the owner of the account) to the ATO which will attempt to consolidate these amounts with your most-recent, active, super account.
+Former holders of these accounts will still be able to reclaim their money from the ATO at any time subject to conditions.
+Lump sum death benefits Generally, lump sum death benefits are tax-free, where the benefit is paid to a dependant under tax law.
+See the definition of dependant in the 'Nominating your beneficiary' section in this fact sheet .
+Dependants can also choose to roll over death benefit entitlements to a super fund of their choice.
+The taxable component of lump sum death benefits paid to a non-dependant under tax law will incur 15% tax (on the "taxed element") plus Medicare levy and 30% tax (on the "untaxed element") plus Medicare levy.
+Non-dependants of defence and police force personnel killed in the line of duty are treated as "tax dependants".